fourTheorem/cross-account-eventbridge/README.md

 * A customer creates an order which is handled by an order service in its own account.
 * Delivery of orders is handled by a separate service in a different account.

-This example uses AWS CDK to create all resources.
+This example uses AWS CDK to create all resources and [CDK Pipelines](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html) to deploy everything.

 To use this example, three accounts are required: